jcollard/Intro-to-Game-Dev-Winter-20201/05_MysteriousChars/MysteriousChars.md

 Start by making a new project for this activity.

-1. Create a folder called "Fun with Bools and Characters"
+1. Create a folder called "Mysterious Characters"
 2. Open your folder in VS Code
 3. Open the Integrated Terminal
 4. Create a new C# console project by running `dotnet new console`